apache/beam/website/www/site/content/en/documentation/ml/online-clustering.md

 | i feel you know basically like a fake in the realm of science fiction | Sadness |
 | i began having them several times a week feeling tortured by the hallucinations moving people and figures sounds and vibrations | Fear |

-### Clustering Algorithm
+## Clustering Algorithm
 For the clustering of tweets, we use an incremental clustering algorithm called BIRCH.
-It stands for balanced iterative reducing and clustering using hierarchies and is an unsupervised data mining algorithm used to perform hierarchical clustering over particularly large datasets.
+It stands for balanced iterative reducing and clustering using hierarchies, and it is an unsupervised data mining algorithm used to perform hierarchical clustering over particularly large datasets.
 An advantage of BIRCH is its ability to incrementally and dynamically cluster incoming, multi-dimensional metric data points in an attempt to produce the best quality clustering for a given set of resources (memory and time constraints).

 ## Ingestion to Pub/Sub